A Newsletter published every Thursday from the Lloyd House in Cincinnati

 Political Notes:

-The Medicare Part D doughnut hole will start to shrin
+· The Medicare Part D doughnut hole will start to shrink.

-· Small businesses will get tax credits to insure their employee
+· Small businesses will get tax credits to insure their employees.

-· No more insurance companies dropping people because they become sic
+· No more insurance companies dropping people because they become sick.

 · Starting January 1, 2011, insurers in the individual and small group market will be required to spend 80 percent of their premium dollars on medical services.
 Insurers in the large group market will be required to spend 85 percent of their premium dollars on medical services.
 Any insurers who don't meet those thresholds will be required to provide rebates to their policyholders.